Toward a Dynamic Stackelberg Game-Theoretic Framework for Agentic AI Defense Against LLM Jailbreaking: Introduction

 \section{Introduction}

-As large language models (LLMs) become increasingly integrated into critical applications such as search engines, virtual assistants, code generation tools, and customer service platforms, there has been a growing interest in identifying and exploiting their operational boundaries.
-In this context, jailbreaking refers to the deliberate manipulation of an LLM to bypass its built-in safety mechanisms, ethical guidelines, and content moderation filters \cite{yi2024jailbreak}.
-Often framed as a prompt engineering challenge or red-teaming task, jailbreaking aims to induce the model to generate restricted or harmful content.
+As large language models (LLMs) become increasingly integrated into critical applications such as search engines, virtual assistants, and autonomous agents, identifying and exploiting their operational boundaries has become a matter of urgent concern.
+In this context, jailbreaking refers to the deliberate manipulation of prompts to bypass a model's built-in safety mechanisms and ethical guidelines \cite{yi2024jailbreak}.
+By embedding adversarial intent within hypothetical scenarios or leveraging complex role-play, attackers can induce models to generate restricted or harmful content.
+Such vulnerabilities pose significant societal risks, as they can be weaponized to disseminate misinformation or facilitate the creation of dangerous materials, thereby undermining the safety alignment that is essential for the widespread adoption of agentic AI.

-The defense against jailbreaking is becoming a cat-and-mouse game \cite{chao2025jailbreaking,mehrotra2024tree}.
-Attackers continuously search for vulnerabilities and prompt-based exploits, while developers attempt to erect guardrails, retrain models, and deploy moderation layers to preempt such behavior.
-These interactions typically unfold through iterative trial-and-error, often lacking a principled framework to guide defense strategies.
-This paper seeks to bridge that gap by introducing a game-theoretic framework to formally model the interaction between attackers and defenders.
-We conceptualize the prompt-response dynamics as a sequential extensive-form game, where the attacker incrementally probes the LLM and the defender responds with strategies aimed at mitigation.
-The resulting formulation is a dynamic Stackelberg game \cite{bacsar1998dynamic}, where the defender (leader) commits to a policy while anticipating the attacker’s (follower’s) optimal response.
-Widely used in many applications \cite{liu2024stackelberg,zhao2023stackelberg,zhu2025revisiting}, the framework admits a well-defined equilibrium concept that captures the outcome of the recursive structure of optimal play.

-However, due to the complexity and high dimensionality of modern LLMs, fully specifying and solving this game is intractable in practice.
-The complete structure of the interaction tree is not known a priori and must instead be discovered incrementally.
-In realistic settings, adversaries often engage in an exploratory phase before exploiting vulnerabilities, informed by model responses, trial feedback, and structural priors.
-This exploration process can be effectively modeled using sampling-based planning algorithms such as Rapidly-exploring Random Trees (RRT)~\cite{lavalle1998rapidly}, which allow an attacker to incrementally expand the space of prompts and identify paths that lead to successful jailbreaks.

-By integrating both the exploratory search behavior of the attacker and the anticipatory planning of the defender, our framework provides a unified view of jailbreak dynamics rooted in behavioral and game-theoretic reasoning.
-This leads naturally to the design of agentic AI defenders, or Purple Agents, which simulate the attacker’s logic as part of their own reasoning architecture.
-The Purple Agent embodies a hybrid strategy: it proactively evaluates adversarial search trajectories while deploying carefully calibrated defenses, thereby operationalizing ``thinking Red to act Blue."